modbender/django-cleanup/README.rst

 How does it work?
 =================
-In order to track changes of a :code:`FileField` and facilitate file deletions, django-cleanup connects :code:`post_init`, :code:`pre_save`, :code:`post_save` and :code:`post_delete` signals to signal handlers for each :code:`INSTALLED_APPS` model that has a :code:`FileField`.
+In order to track changes of a :code:`FileField` and facilitate file deletions, django-cloudflare-cleanup connects :code:`post_init`, :code:`pre_save`, :code:`post_save` and :code:`post_delete` signals to signal handlers for each :code:`INSTALLED_APPS` model that has a :code:`FileField`.
 In order to tell whether or not a :code:`FileField`'s value has changed a local cache of original values is kept on